Belief propagation for general graphical models with loops: Methods

-Note that Eq.~\eqref{eq: tn loopy update} coincides with Eq.~\eqref{eq: tn loopless update} provided $|X_{i \cap j \to i}|=0$, which is exactly the situation whenever the loop length is bounded by the KCN-parameter.

-An example of how we can solve the issues regarding the update of the messages presented in Figure~\ref{fig: missing legs} using the new messages can be found in Figures~\ref{fig: tn loopy sol} and~\ref{fig: tn loopy sol 2}.
-Note that the only two types of messages that we include are sufficient since, by symmetry, the rest are essentially the same.

-As a last remark, note that the only issue when the KCN-parameter is smaller than the maximal loop length takes place in the update equations.
-Once we have finished updating, we can use the same inference equations (Ei)-(Eiv) as if the maximal loop length was bounded by the KCN-parameter.
-However, if that is not the case, then the inference equations will no longer be exact, but approximate.

-The use of the same inference equations (up to some minor modifications, see Appendix~\ref{sec: inf tn}) is common in the BP field and goes back to the Bethe approximation~\cite{mezard2009information,bethe1935statistical}.
-The Bethe approximation essentially consists in overcounting the information in certain variables and then subtracting what has been overcounted~\cite{mezard2009information}, which is what we do when we infer the partition function and entropy, the difference being that, in our case, we overcount not only variables but also functions.

-In some instances, it may be possible to find less complex BP update rules by using some symmetries in the graph.
-This is the case for the lattice, as we discuss in Appendix~\ref{sec: less complex tn algo}.
-Nevertheless, it should be noted that we do not expect such a speed-up to be possible in most scenarios where we expect the algorithm to perform well.
-That is, we expect in most situations of interest $N_{i \smin j}$ to have more variables than $N_{i \cap j}$.

-One can also improve the girth of the message-passing scheme.
-This can be done, in some specific instances, without increasing the complexity by profiting from symmetry, as we show in Appendix~\ref{sec: less complex tn algo}.
-By investing some complexity, one can get a larger girth for arbitrary graphs, as we show in Appendix~\ref{sec: mapping to simpler}.

-\section{BP for loopy graphical models}
+\subsection{BP for loopy graphical models}

-The KCN-method can be adapted to arbitrary graphical models, too.
-Similarly, once more, the same holds for the tree-equivalent method for the reasons discussed in Section~\ref{sec:tree_vs_kcn}.
+At this stage we can present our \textbf{multiple intersecting tree equivalent} (MITE) method, which is a generalization of message-passing on arbitrary graphical models (not only tree-equivalent graphs).
+A direct and practical result is that we can translate the method from the Introduction, which we call \textbf{network MITE} (N-MITE) in the following, to tensor networks and obtain \textbf{tensor MITE} (T-MITE).
+The latter will be benchmarked in the Results.

-The intuition behind our extension is to treat variables and factors in the same way when defining neighborhoods and to only distinguish them when introducing the messages.
-At this stage we will treat factors in the spirit of tensors from the tensor network approach, and variables in the spirit of variables from the network approach.
+The intuition behind MITE is to treat variables and factors in the same way when defining neighborhoods, and to only distinguish them when introducing the messages.
+This means we will treat factors in the spirit of tensors from the tensor network approach (SM BP for loopy tensor networks), and variables in the spirit of variables from the network approach (Introduction).
+Our generalization allows us to show that, for example, BlockBP is an instance of TE, and TNMP is an instance of T-MITE.